QSMxT/QSMxT/docs/pages/3_installation.md

 {{ code_block_content | strip }}
 ```

-5. Invoke QSMxT python commands directly (see QSMxT Usage above).
+5. Invoke QSMxT python commands directly (see [using QSMxT](/QSMxT/using-qsmxt)).
 Use the `--pbs` and `--slurm` flags with your account string and group to run on an HPCs supporting PBS and SLURM.

 ## Bare metal installation